cjtaberski/sdi-blended-oop-scaffold/README.md

 #### `distributeEvenly()`
 * Should take an array of accounts and an amount to distribute as arguments
-* Should distribute the amount passed evenly amongst the balances of the accounts
+* Should distribute the provided amount divided evenly (i.e. to the nearest two-decimal-point number, rounded down) amongst the balances of the accounts in the array
 #### `distributeToSavings()`
 * Takes the same arguments as `distributeEvenly()`
-* Should only add funds to instances of `SavingsAccounts` and no others
+* Should only add funds to instances of `SavingsAccounts` and not to instances of other types of accounts found in the array

 ## Stretch Goals
 * Implement some concept of time so that interest can be applied to `SavingsAccounts`
 * Implement a `CreditCard` class that develops interest.
 The balance of the `CreditCard` can be paid off using either `CheckingAccounts` or `SavingsAccounts`.
 In the cases of late payments a $25 penalty fee is applied to the balance of the `CreditCard`
 * Create multiple banks that can open `BankAccounts` and its subclasses
 * Add in functionality that gives a user readable spending analysis on a monthly basis

+## Nightmare Mode

+During this course, you'll be testing your JavaScript code with Jest.
+However, in this workshop, you may have discovered that the tests are written to leverage [Mocha](https://mochajs.org), [Chai](https://www.chaijs.com/), and [Sinon](https://sinonjs.org/).
+If you've gotten this far, you're probably not afraid of exploring some uncharted territory - right?

+To take your code to the next level:
+* Read up on testing with Mocha and find out what Chai brings to the equation
+* Create a new test file in the `spec` directory and find out how to include it so that it gets displayed with the other tests in the browser
+* Write some excellent tests that test your code from the Stretch Goals above